ezequieltosi96/conffy/docs/MODELS.md

 - a worker mode that uses it instead of `AsrPipeline`

 Everything downstream stays the same: Valkey streams, fan-out, web and exports.
-It is on the roadmap (P2).
+It is on the roadmap.

 ## Choosing